ahkehra/munch_xiaomi.eu_mod/README.md

 Hidden Features in Xiaomeme Eu
 ``

-Flash Module and Reboot That's it.
+Flash Module and Reboot
+You Can Extract "system.tar.xz" and add into xiaomi.eu rom through custom recovery That's it.